Hinton Parva, Wiltshire

 Hinton Parva, also known as Little Hinton, is a village in the Borough of Swindon in Wiltshire, England.
 It lies about 2 mi from the eastern edge of the Swindon built-up area, and is separated from the town by farmland and the village of Wanborough.
+The village has a Grade I listed church which has Norman origins.
 Hinton Parva was a separate civil parish until 1934, and is now in the parish of Bishopstone.